benny-cnt/learngit/readme.txt

-git is a distrubited version control system. git is a free software.
+git is a distrubited version control system. git is a free software protected by GUN lisencens.